Trump's plan to dismember government

 Seen in the abstract, government is always unpopular with Republican voters.
 But often individual programs enjoy significant support at local levels.

-For instance, the Chicago Tribune reported Monday that the Trump budget proposes a 97% cut to $10 million dollars to funding for the Great Lakes Restoration Initiative.
+For instance, the Chicago Tribune reported Monday that the Trump budget proposes a 97% cut to $10 million to funding for the Great Lakes Restoration Initiative.
 Over the last decade the bipartisan plan has transformed the environmental health of Lakes Erie, Michigan and Ontario.

 The plan has seen heavily polluted areas cleansed, improvements to drinking water and the fight against Asian Carp which threatens to crowd out native species in the Great Lakes and harm local fishing industries.
 Lawmakers from both sides of the political aisle are already mobilized in a bid to fight off the prospect of cuts to the program.